The Dunwich Horror

-"The Dunwich Horror" is a cosmic horror novella by American writer H. P. Lovecraft.
+"The Dunwich Horror" is a cosmic horror short story by American writer H. P. Lovecraft.
 Written in 1928, it was first published in the April 1929 issue of Weird Tales (pp. 481–508).
 It takes place in Dunwich, a fictional town in Massachusetts.
 It is considered one of the core stories of the Cthulhu Mythos.

-Plot
+Plot summary

 In the desolate, decrepit Massachusetts village of Dunwich, Wilbur Whateley is the hideous son of Lavinia Whateley, a deformed and unstable albino, and an unknown father.
 Strange events surround Wilbur's birth and precocious development; he matures at an abnormal rate, reaching manhood within a decade.
 Locals shun him and his family, and animals fear and despise him due to his repellent appearance and an unnatural, inhuman odor emanating from his body.
-His grandfather, a sorcerer known only as "Old Whateley", indoctrinates him into certain dark rituals and the study of witchcraft.
+His grandfather, a sorcerer known as "Old Whateley", indoctrinates him into certain dark rituals and the study of witchcraft.
 Various locals grow suspicious after Old Whateley buys more and more cattle, yet the number of his herd never increases and the cattle in his field become mysteriously afflicted with severe open wounds.

 Wilbur and Old Whateley have sequestered an unseen entity at their farmhouse; this entity is connected somehow to a being known as Yog-Sothoth.
 Year by year, the entity grows to monstrous proportions, requiring the two men to make frequent modifications to the farmhouse.
 People begin to notice a trend of cattle mysteriously disappearing.
 Old Whateley eventually dies, and Wilbur's mother Lavinia disappears soon after.
 The colossal entity eventually occupies the entire interior of the farmhouse.